WHAT WE BELIEVE

 -

-Jesus didn’t build walls—he tore them down.
+Jesus didn’t build walls.
+Jesus tore them down.
 We believe the church should be a place where every race, gender, orientation, and background is welcomed, affirmed, and celebrated.
 Justice and inclusion aren’t side issues.
 They’re at the heart of the gospel.

 -

-Baptism, communion, prayer, service, and rest—these practices help us say yes to the way of Jesus.
+Baptism, communion, prayer, service, and rest are the practices that help us say yes to the way of Jesus.
 They remind us of who we are and what we’re called to.
-At Southeast, these sacred moments are open to everyone.
+These sacred moments are open to everyone in our community.

 -